Using Our Laboratory Services

 - Specimens labeled with a patient name and/or patient identification number different from that on the accompanying laboratory request form.

-- Specimens drawn from correct patient but labeled with wrong name and identification number.
+- Specimens were drawn from the correct patient but labeled with the wrong name and identification number.

 - Specimens that have labels and requisitions that agree but have been drawn from the wrong patient.